kaikue/Oceania/README.md

 - Keybinding (first in config, then in game menu)
 - DamageSourceStab and spear- hitbox around tip of spear
 - Add reach attribute to items (just weapons)
-- Render rotating attacks (separate arm animation) (generate rotated images when doing attack)
+- Render rotating attacks
+    - find proper position to render image (center on player's hand or so)
+    - angle is still wrong
+    - arm- blit separate arm part onto item image?
+    - don't render held item while self.attack is not None
 - Player jumps between swimming and stopped images while slowing down while hitting a block
 - Scroll wheel click to pull out targeted block from inventory (or scroll to it if in hotbar)
 - Attack center is weird when swimming left/right